versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

  - Safe mode turned off
  - `proc_open()` enabled
  - Write permissions in the site root and everywhere under it
- - No path customizations (e.g., custom location for `wp-content`)
+ - No path customizations at the moment (e.g., custom location for `wp-content`)

 On top of that, if you want to use the [multi-instance / sync features](../sync) of VersionPress 2.0, probably even more control over the requirement will be required.
-In practice, this means that you need to have a lot of control over your server environment and custom server / VPS is your best bet.
+In practice, this means that a custom server / VPS is your best bet.
 See also the section on [hosting providers](../integrations/hosts).

 Here are notes on some of the requirements: